ciaranrogers16/EPR-MATLAB-scripts/README.md

-- Raw data files and MATLAB scripts used in the processing, simulation and plotting of EPR data in published works
+- Raw data files and MATLAB scripts used in the processing, simulation and plotting of EPR data in published/working papers.